Introduction | Creating Your First Website in Dreamweaver |Editing code in Dreamweaver

 The visual editing features in Dreamweaver let you quickly create pages without writing a line of code.
 If you prefer to code by hand, however, Dreamweaver also includes many coding-related tools and features.
 And Dreamweaver helps you to build dynamic database-backed web applications using server languages such as ASP, ASP.NET, ColdFusion Markup Language (CFML), JSP, and PHP.

 Note: This guide is not a comprehensive manual for all of the features of Dreamweaver MX, nor is it an introduction to web design.
 For more detailed information about Dreamweaver, see Dreamweaver Help (choose Using Dreamweaver from the Help menu).
+Gototop

-Creating Your First Website
+Creating Your First Website in

 This chapter provides a series of brief lessons that guide you through the process of creating a simple static website using the visual authoring tools in Macromedia Dreamweaver MX.
 For information on using the hand-coding tools in Dreamweaver, see Editing code in Dreamweaver; for information on creating a database-driven dynamic web application, see Understanding Web Applications.

 The order of lessons in this chapter follows one possible workflow for creating a site.
 When creating your own sites, you can follow whatever workflow is most comfortable for you.